Same sex accommodation

 What are our plans for the future?

 All new inpatient developments will be compliant with same-sex accommodation standards.
-Compliance with same-sex accommodation will continue to be monitored.
-Audits will continue to be carried out against privacy and dignity standards.
+Compliance with same-sex accommodation will continue to be monitored and reported Audits will continue to be carried out against privacy and dignity standards.

 How will we measure success?